-The gross external debt of an economy represents, at any given time, the outstanding actual (rather than contingent) liabilities vis-à-vis non-residents that require the payment of principal and/or interest by the debtor at one or more points in the future.
-The gross external debt can be broken down by instrument, maturity and institutional sector, as well as net external debt (i.e. gross external debt net of external debt assets).
+The external debt of an economy represents, at any given time, the outstanding actual (rather than contingent) liabilities (and assets) vis-à-vis non-residents.
+External debt entails the payment of principal and/or interest by the debtor at a single or several points in the future.

 The Task Force on Finance Statistics (TFFS) sets methodological standards for statistics on external debt and public sector debt; promotes data availability on financial stocks, particularly external and public sector debt; encourages internationally accepted statistical practices to enhance data quality; and fosters inter-agency collaboration in statistical capacity building.